Serle Court "is in so many ways the top chancery and commercial fraud chambers in the country"

 Lance Ashworth QC and Dan McCourt Fritz successfully represented the Claimant in O'Brien v Moneycorp in Commercial Court proceedings concerning the sale and purchase of the entire share capital of a foreign exchange trading business.

-Jonathan Adkin QC and Adil Mohamedbhai continued to act in Magdeev v Tsvetkov & Ors, one of the most high-profile pieces of civil fraud litigation in the High Court involving various Russian individuals who had invested in a jewellery business in the UAE and Cyprus.
-The case is set for a three-week trial in the Commercial Court.
+Jonathan Adkin QC and Adil Mohamedbhai acted for the successful defendants in Magdeev v Tsvetkov & Ors, a high-profile piece of civil fraud and commercial litigation involving various Russian individuals who had invested in a jewellery business in the UAE and Cyprus.
+The trial lasted three weeks.
+Cockerill J’s judgment ([2020] EWHC 887 (Comm)) contains a detailed analysis of the law on foreign illegality.

 Spokane v CMS: